Extend Your BYOD Security Policy and Start Trusting Unmanaged Devices with Duo Device Trust

 Once installed, the Device Health app collects unique device identifiers during authentication and compares them against a list of known devices stored by Duo.
 If those device identifiers are recognized, it means we trust that device.
-It’s part of the Duo Trusted Endpoints feature in Duo Beyond, which secures your sensitive applications by ensuring that only known devices can access Duo-protected services.
+It’s part of the Duo Trusted Endpoints feature, which secures your sensitive applications by ensuring that only registered or managed devices can access Duo-protected services.

 But here’s where it gets interesting for those non-managed devices.
 Organizations can use the DHA to extend trust to them as well.

 In her blog, Shilpa Viswambharan discusses how a manual integration feature based on the Device Health app enables IT administrators to manage macOS, Windows and Linux endpoints that are not enrolled in a management system by adding them to their list of trusted devices.
 This includes contractor-owned, partner and employee personal devices.
 Once an unmanaged device is added to the list, it’s considered trusted just like devices enrolled in an MDM.

 The feature offers other benefits that enable you to trust these devices beyond checking their health posture.
 For example, administrators can set a trust expiration date, perfect for short-term and seasonal hires.
 They can add devices individually or in groups using a CSV file.
 Information can be edited, descriptions can be added and devices can be removed altogether through the Duo Admin panel.
 Ultimately, administrators can use the Device Health app as a solution to accommodate BYOD in security policies instead of overruling or ignoring users’ aversion to conventional endpoint management software.